4est-is-Forrest/square-iron/content/docs/Email Toolset/_index.md

 title: Inbox Automation

 ---
-In the following section, I will elaborate on the toolset I created to automate the vast majority of the labor associated processing emails from a high volume help desk inbox (\~300 emails/day).
+In the following section, I will elaborate on the scripts and tools I created to automate the vast majority of the labor in processing emails from a high volume help desk inbox (\~300 emails/day) into ServiceNow tickets.

 <hr />